ddprrt/ddprrt.github.io/typescript-react/hooks.md

 The React typings are pretty good at that, so you don't have to do much else.

 `useCallback` is very similar.
-In fact it's a shortcut that can be expressed with `useMemo` as well.
+In fact, it's a shortcut that can be expressed with `useMemo` as well.
 But it returns a callback function, not a value.
 Typings work similar:

 ```javascript